 If you write books, you read books.
 It’s that simple.
 I was never a fan of ebooks until I started making them, and now they are a large part of both my research and my relaxation time.
 This service puts all the books at your fingertips without creating an avalanche in your living room.
 Try it free for two months.

 I use this writing tool for everything, novels to notes.
 I write my books directly into it and export them in different formats, depending on the project.
 I learned the system as I went, as it’s easy to search each “how to” step, but you could also set aside some time and enjoy their “Literature & Latte” tutorials.
 They offer a free 30 day trial.

 - I write in Scrivener and love it, but there are alternatives: Novlr, Plotti, or The Novel Factory.
 You can always use Word or Google Docs, too.
 Evernote integrates with them. yWriter works with Windows and Ulysses works with Mac.

 - I use ProWritingAid and love it, but there are alternatives: Grammarly, Autocrat, or Hemingway Editor.

-- Cover Design: Reedsy.com, fiverr.com, Thumbtack, etc have professionals who can do any of these author tasks for you, including ghostwrite your book! **insert totally conflicting opinions here**
+- Cover Design: Reedsy.com, fiverr.com, Thumbtack, etc have professionals who can do any of these author tasks for you, including ghostwrite your book! **insert totally conflicted opinions here**

 - Formatting: Vellum only works with Mac.
 Atticus works with both.
-Draft2Digital and Smashwords are combining this March and hopefully will continue the free formatting service.
+Draft2Digital and Smashwords merged this March and hopefully will continue the free formatting service in addition to distribution.